mesosphere/dcos-commons/docs/pages/yaml-reference.md

   * `ipc-mode`
     IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
 Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack

     Specifies the ipc mode to run pod in.
 Only PRIVATE is valid at the pod level.

+    PRIVATE: Private shared memory directory

-SHARE_PARENT is invalid at the pod level.
+    SHARE_PARENT: Share parent is invalid at the pod level.

   * `shm-size`